|

 Australian Surgical Team in action in 1967 Dr Tom Calou examines a child with nurse Kay Parnell and Interpreter Kim.
 Student nurses in background. ©Copyright Jan Mills |

 A nurse with a gun?
 Pat Deal, Long Xuyen 1968, learns to use a M16 to protect herself.
-Click here for full story On July 6th last, Pat Deal succumbed to the cancer that she had been fighting for some time.
-The cancer was acknowledged, at least in part, to have resulted from her service in Vietnam. |
+Click here for full story |

-Current CN-ASTV Membership Fees:
+Current CN-ASTV Membership Fees: Click

 graphic to visit a related site